atmajs/mask-compo/README.md

 						return transform(value);
 					},

+					// optional default values, the values are also converted to match the type.
+					'my-foo': 5,
+					''

 					// via Object Configuration
 					'some-value': {
 						// define type of the value
 						type: 'number',
-						// make attribute optional
+						// make attribute optional, and provide default value
 						default: 0,
 						// validate value, return string or Error if any
 						validate: function (val) {
-							// this is a current component instance return 'Error message here'
+							// `this` is a current component instance return 'Error message here'
 						},
 						// transform value to something else